Game Development - Doomlaser

 At first, this may seem like a lot of prompt for such a curt reply, but it pays to be specific when instructing the AI what to print back at you.
 If you don’t specify not to ask the player something, the AI will happily go ahead and do something like that—which doesn’t always make sense in the one way conversation that is our specific game.

 It could get even cooler if I fed into the prompt some state information from the game, so it can surprise you with observations gleaned from your interactivity with the systems.
-It’s still early days with this kind of AI-generated dialog stuff, but I thought it was a cool milestone.
+It’s still early days with this kind of AI-generated dialogue stuff, but I thought it was a cool milestone.

 The cost